daisybio/preprocess_drp_data/CCLE/README.md

 ## Mutations

 The mutation data was downloaded from [DepMap](https://depmap.org/portal/data_page/?tab=allData): Release 22Q2, file: CCLE_mutations.csv.
-It was transformed into the appropriate format with [process_mutation.R](mutation/process_mutation.R).
+It was transformed into the appropriate format with [process_mutation.R](mutation/process_mutation.R) to exclude **intronic, silent**, and mutations in **5'/3'UTR**.

+Alternatively, the SangerCellModelPassports data can be used.
+For this, see the GDSC section.

 ## Methylation